close

 }

-For example, you can use the following front matter to specify a page's hero config:
+For example, use the following frontmatter to specify a page's hero configuration:

 ---